 Scenario 2: You decide to sell your fire damaged home as is

-If property damage is significant, the time and energy required to restore your house in Tennessee to serviceability may no longer be worth it.
-So you decide to put your home up for sale.
+If property damage is significant, the time and energy required to restore your house to serviceability may no longer be worth it.
+So you decide to put your home up for sale in Tennessee.

 Selling fire damaged houses as is can be challenging.
 That's not to say it is impossible.
 Here is what you can expect if you decide to go this route: